After reading Chris Penner's blog post on Conway's Game

 Lastly, notice how we no longer need to pass around our

-as a term.
+Size as a term.
 All the information we need is now encoded

 in the types. :)

-The next function we will need to rewrite is indices
+The next function we will need to rewrite is indices.

-This will require some clever tricks with Fin
+This will require some clever tricks with Fin:

 up : Fin (S k) -> Fin (S k)